YuAo/WUEmoticonsKeyboard/README.md

 #Usage

 There's a demo project which shows you how to build and integrate the emotion icon keyboard into your app.

+__Note: All the graphical resources and images used in the demo project is COPYRIGHTED (© eico design) and MUST NOT be used in your project.__

 #Requirements